harvey298/Lost-Unity/README.md

 ## Player Classes
 1. Chairman - Requires networking to be completed (secret class)
 2. Engineer - Almost Completed, needs some models and a few bug fixes, Ability 1 (Medi-Sentry) not complete
-3. Emperor - Working on currently
+3. Emperor - Working on currently, Ultimate complete, Ability 2 almost complete
 4. Mutant - Not Started
 5. Chronowatcher - Not Started
 6. Fighter - Not Started